Character: “the aggregate of features and traits that form the individual nature of some person or thing.” (Dictionary.com definition)

 Christ-likeness however can get seriously complicated.
 It’s basically, ‘What would Jesus do, say or think?’
 Remember that bracelet in that Madea movie?
 W.W.J.D. ?
 Something like that, only, easier said that done.

-What got me writing this piece is a conversation with my ex few months ago that left me in complete dismay, disappointment, utter shock, and feeling betrayed and even scared.
+What got me writing this piece is a conversation with an ex, some months ago that left me in complete dismay, disappointment, utter shock, and feeling betrayed and even scared.
 I’ve known him for 3 years and over the course of 3 years I’ve learned many things about him.
 To me he was that genuine, sweet, calm and collected, economic and ancient history nut whom I could talk to about anything and everything for up to 7 hours straight.
 He has never been disrespectful, aggressive or abusive and generally did adorable things like bring me little gifts, go for long walks with me and even play basketball with me at random hours.
 Our only very obvious mistmatch was that we were unequally yoked.
-As in I’m a Christian and him, not so much.
+As in, I’m a Christian and him, not so much.
 This naturally lead to differences in beliefs and our over all values, etc.

 I had always known that he wanted to be successful and in leadership but the conversation took a turn unexpectedly and ended with him blurting in his drunkenness,“I love you.
 You make me happy… but I can’t control you….
 I don’t care about happiness, I want power and control.
 That’s my goal…”